floppyFK/kittyhack/README.md

 >⚠️ To ensure Kittyhack is always reachable at the same IP address, it is recommended to assign a static IP address in your router.

 ### Updates
-Updates for Kittyhack are available directly in the WebGUI in the 'Info' section starting from version v1.2.0.
+Updates for Kittyhack are available directly in the WebGUI in the 'Info' section.
-If you are using Kittyhack version v1.1.x, simply run the [setup script](#setup_en) on the Kittyflap again to perform an update.
+Alternatively, you can also run the [setup script](#setup_en) again on the Kittyflap to perform an update.

-### Switching between v1.1.x and newer versions
-The [setup script](#setup_en) allows you to switch between versions.
-Simply run it again and choose the appropriate option.

 ## FAQ